 Japanese investment has been essential in the development of many of the export industries that have driven Australia's growth, including in large-scale projects to meet Japanese demand for resources such as coal and iron ore.
-Japanese investment has also begun to extend beyond the traditional areas of natural resources to sectors such as financial services, infrastructure, information and communications technology, property, food and agribusiness.
+There is strong Japanese investment interest and demand for new, clean energy sources, including hydrogen and renewables.
+Australia is well-placed to continue to deliver high-quality and competitively priced energy exports to Japan for the future.
+Japanese investment continues to grow beyond the traditional areas of natural resources to sectors such as financial services, infrastructure, information and communications technology, property, food and agribusiness.

 Australia and Japan are working closely together to tackle climate change.
 Our collaboration on new technologies, and multilateral cooperation on climate change frameworks will support regional and global energy transition and address future climate challenges.